-How to make a color transparent in Gimp
+Gimp FAQ: How do I make a color transparent when using Gimp?

-Background: I was working on some images of a mobile phone, and the mobile phone was surrounded by a solid color that I wanted to make transparent.
-Unfortunately the phone was black, and that color was dark gray, so when I made the dark gray a transparent color in Gimp using my usual approach — clicking Colors > Color to Alpha, then choosing dark gray — it had the effect of bleeding a lot of color out of the black phone.
+As a wee bit of background information, I was working on some images of a mobile phone, and the mobile phone was surrounded by a solid color that I wanted to make transparent.
+Unfortunately the phone was black, and that color was dark gray, so when I made the dark gray a transparent color in Gimp using my usual approach — clicking Colors > Color to Alpha, then choosing dark gray — had the effect of bleeding a lot of color out of the black phone.
 This was wrong.

 Solution: Gimp color to alpha with no bleeding